Awarded by

 Module title: Raising the Bar

-This module is a progression from MCP1 and focuses on how you can take the experiences of what you have learned from the first module in study block one and use them, via pre-production and A&R processes, to drive the quality of your musical output even higher.
+This module focuses on how you can take the experiences of what you have learned from the first module in study block one and use them, via pre-production and A&R processes, to drive the quality of your musical output even higher.
 Time to raise the bar!

 Module title: Creating Income